ruro122020/basic-fetch-library/README.md

 3. alter(url, body)
 4. remove(url)

-### ERROR HANDLING
+### Error Handling
-When return an error message from the flask api template, return a dict with code error.
+Return a dict with "error" property and whatever error code you want to use.
 Example:

 ```
 {"error":"Not found"}, 400